PaulZC/NEO-M8T_GNSS_FeatherWing/LEARN.md

 The NEO-M8T FeatherWing, like the Ultimate GPS FeatherWing, can communicate over UART serial.
 It sends ASCII NMEA sentences from the TX pin to the microcontroller RX pin and can be controlled to change its data output from the microcontroller TX pin.
 Logic level is 3V for both.

-The u-box M8 chipset also supports much more comprehensive UBX binary format messages (see below).
+The u-box M8 chipset also supports much more comprehensive UBX binary format messages (see [Serial Protocol](https://github.com/PaulZC/NEO-M8T_GNSS_FeatherWing/blob/master/LEARN.md#serial-protocol) below).

 The baud rate by default is 9600 baud, but you can configure the module to use a different baud rate if desired.
 For RAWX logging you will need to use at least 115200 baud.